apache/royale-docs/Welcome/Get_Started/Hello-World.md

 ## Compile the source file

-If you used NPM to install Royale, run from your project folder:
+If you used <a href="https://www.npmjs.com/" target="_blank">npm</a> to install Royale, run from your project folder:

 ```
     mxmlcnpm src/HelloWorld.mxml
 ```

-If you didn't use NPM, run:
+If you didn't use npm, run:

 ```
     <path to SDK folder>/js/binmxmlc src/HelloWorld.mxml